zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Start new instance is selected from the Debug menu for the PolicyConnectDesktop project in Visual Studio.](media/image168.png "PolicyConnect Desktop app")

+    You will have to take an additional step if you did not unblock the zip file before extracting.
+If the project does not build due to the following error: "Couldn't process file *.resx due to its being in the internet or Restricted zone or having the mark of the web on the file.
+Remove the mark of the web if you want to process these files," Run the following Powershell command using the file path you unzipped the source code to, e.g. C:\ContosoInsurance.

+    ```
+        dir c:\contosoinsurance -Recurse | Unblock-File
+    ```

 3. Select **Log in**, and enter the credentials for the Contoso User ([contosouser@\<YOUR-TENANT\>.onmicirosoft.com](mailto:contosouser@%3cYOUR-TENANT%3e.onmicirosoft.com)) into the Azure AD login window.
 The password will be whatever you set it to when you changed it after logging into the Web App.

 4. After authentication is complete, you should see a list of policyholders, and you should see a label on the upper-right saying you are logged in as your Contoso User account.
 Feel free to explore the different capabilities of the application.
 Some functionality is intentionally left out.
 To open a policyholder record, simply double-click on any of the rows.

     ![Screenshot of the PolicyConnect Desktop app.](media/image169.png "PolicyConnect Desktop app")

-## Exercise 11: Configure and run the mobile application
+## 1.15.
+Exercise 11: Configure and run the mobile application

 Duration: 15 minutes